 Since foodborne illness can be serious or even fatal, it is critical to cook, serve, and store hot foods at the correct temperatures.
-FoodSafety.gov and the FDA Safe Food Handling Guidelines state:
+Foodsafety.gov and the FDA Safe Food Handling Guidelines state:

-- Hot foods must be stored/served at a temperature of 140°Fahrenheit or warmer.
-If food is left out for longer than 2 hours at room temperature it must be discarded. - Raw beef, pork, lamb, veal steaks, chops, and roasts must be cooked to a minimal internal temperature of 145°Fahrenheit. - Ground beef, pork, lamb, and veal must be cooked with a minimal internal temperature of 1600 Fahrenheit. - Cook all poultry to a minimum internal temperature of 165°Fahrenheit.
+- Hot foods must be stored/served at a temperature of 135° Fahrenheit or warmer.
+If food is left out for longer than 2 hours at room temperature it must be discarded. - Raw beef, pork, lamb, veal steaks, chops, and roasts, as well as seafood including fish, shellfish, and crustaceans must be cooked to a minimal internal temperature of 145° Fahrenheit. - Ground meat, including beef, pork, and other meat must be cooked with a minimal internal temperature of 155° Fahrenheit. - Cook all poultry to a minimum internal temperature of 165° Fahrenheit.